How much does divorce mediation cost in Pennsylvania?

 - Visa, MasterCard, Discover, American Express

-Some spouses may want or need more services.
+Some families may want or need more than the three services listed above.
 A mediation divorce can include:

-- Drafting of a child support agreement or child custody agreement,
+- drafting a child support agreement,

 - drafting a child custody agreement,

 - filing agreements with a court (child custody order, child support order, QDRO, Deed),